coderiksenthil/launcing-soon_Tech-maniac/README.md

 # launcing-soon_Tech-maniac
-Launching soon website of tech maniac
+Launching soon website of tech maniac in HTML